Arlington National Cemetery: Notable burials

 Military figures from all backgrounds and walks of life are buried in Arlington National Cemetery.
 Among many African American veterans is General Benjamin O. Davis, Jr., commander of the World War II Tuskegee Airmen and the first Black brigadier general of the United States Air Force.
 American veterans with Spanish and Latin American roots are also laid to rest at Arlington.
 They include Hispanic Americans such as Rear Admiral Henry Gabriel Sanchez of the U.S. Navy, who commanded air squadrons during World War II.
 Women memorialized at Arlington National Cemetery span many decades of U.S. military history, from Anna Etheridge Hooks, a Civil War Army nurse awarded the Kearny Cross; to Master Sergeant Catherine Murray who enlisted in the Marine Corps Women's Reserve after the attack on Pearl Harbor; to Gulf War pilot Major Marie Therese Rossi, the first female Army commander to engage in active combat.

 The Secretary of Commerce, Ron Brown, was buried at Arlington after he and 34 others died in the crash of a CT-43 in Croatia in 1996.

 Two of the astronauts who were killed on 27 January 1967, by a flash fire inside the Apollo 1 command module, Gus Grissom and Roger Chaffee, are buried at the cemetery.
 John Glenn, the first American to orbit Earth and a longtime U.S. Senator from Ohio, was buried at the cemetery in April 2017.

 British diplomat and Field Marshal Sir John Dill was buried at the cemetery when he died in Washington D.C. during World War II.
 The equestrian statue on Dill's grave is one of only two such statues at the cemetery; the other is Major General Philip Kearny's.

-Lauri Törni, known for having served in the Finnish army during the Winter War, the German army during World War II, and the US army during the Vietnam War is buried at Arlington.
+Lauri Törni, known for having served in the Finnish army during the Winter War, the German Waffen-SS during World War II, and the US Army during the Vietnam War is buried at Arlington.
+He died while he was a Captain and was promoted to Major posthumously on 16 December 1965.
 He is the only former member of the Waffen-SS to be interred here.

-Richard McKinley, who died during the SL-1 reactor explosion in 1961.
-His body is so radioactive it is in a special casket.
+Richard McKinley, who died during the SL-1 reactor explosion in 1961, is buried at Arlington.
+His body is so radioactive it is in a special lead-lined casket.